ironbar/orangutan/reports/04_Modeling.md

 the better distribution possible of objects.
 The difference is that the goals can be more complex: goal on platform, goal on top of object, goal surrounded by objects, goal inside tunnel...

+I have prepared a first version of levels for obstacles (train_011_fpo) categories and it's being trained, hopefully it will achieve nice scores.

 #### 04 Avoidance

 > Completely avoiding red zones.